GridSpace/grid-apps/notes.md

 # SLA

+* `P` prioritize supports by length of unsupported span. mandatory when circularity > X

 # CAM

 * `B` fails in pancaking (clone) when there are no sliced layers (like z bottom too high)